rfabbri/pd-macambira/externals/grill/pool/readme.txt

 - escaped symbols (with \) for whitespace support on store and load
 - escape symbols also with "" to help the load routine
 - improved reading of legacy data by Frank Barknecht
+- use statically allocated lists where feasible
+- bug fix: [reset( didn't reset the current dir

 0.2.0:
 - attributes (pool,private,echodir,absdir)